jpaquette-student/didactic-winner/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
 We will set progress goals so that way each task should be completed.
-Also, if a group member were to suddenly be unable to complete their task another group member would be able to do it for them without having to do the whole task.
+Also, if a group member were suddenly unable to complete their task, another group member would be able to step in without having to do the whole task.

 ## Add any other rules that your team establishes to help each other work effectively together
 Just communicate well and work together.